iharmcd/statistical-analysis-toolkit/unusual_charts/README.md

+# Unusual charts
-Here i am creating charts that are not implemented or poorly implemented in python
+Here i am creating charts that are not implemented or poorly implemented in python.